 UNICEF strongly believes that all children have the right to grow in a safe and nurturing family environment.
 Yet, across the world, children continue to be separated or are at a risk of being separated from their families.
 These children include those living on the streets, transport terminals, and childcare institutions as well as child workers or child victims of human trafficking.

 In the absence of viable options, institutional care is the primary response for children in such situations.
 However, research studies show that children who grow up in institutional care demonstrate long-term adverse outcomes in terms of physical, cognitive, and mental health.

 Solutions to end violence, abuse and exploitation

-A key area of work for UNICEF is to strengthen and advocate for effective delivery of preventive and response child protection services in selected states.
-Working in coordination with the Government of India, 17 state governments and civil society organizations, UNICEF is creating the building blocks of a child protection system, including financial and human resources, financial institutions, delivery of programmes and monitoring and evaluation.
+A key area of work for UNICEF is to strengthen and advocate for effective delivery of preventive and responsive child protection services in selected states.
+Working in coordination with the Government of India, 17 state governments, and civil society organizations, UNICEF is creating the building blocks of a child protection system, including financial and human resources, financial institutions, delivery of programmes and monitoring and evaluation.